 Work permits for Zambia

-Foreigners wishing to work in Zambia will need a work permit.
+Foreigners wishing to work in Zambia for longer than six months will need a work permit.
 Work permits for Zambia are issued by the Department of Immigration and should be applied for before entering the country.
-However, government employees, volunteers, missionaries and investors are generally able to apply for their work permits while in the country.

-Zambian employers wanting to recruit foreign workers will have to apply to the Chief Immigration Officer, and will generally have to prove that there are no Zambians suitably qualified or experienced enough to fill the position.
-There are no restrictions on the types of work expats may do in Zambia; however, foreigners are not permitted to be employed in human resources positions.
+Zambian employers wanting to recruit foreign workers will generally have to prove to authorities that there are no Zambians suitably qualified or experienced enough to fill the position.

-Work permit applications for Zambia generally take 10 working days.
-Depending on the nature of the employment, work permits are usually issued for an initial (maximum) period of two years.
-Subsequent extensions of the work permit are permitted for a maximum of five years.
+Depending on the nature of the employment, work permits are usually issued for an initial period of up to two years.
+Subsequent extensions of the work permit are permitted for a maximum of 10 years.

 *Visa and work permit requirements are subject to change at short notice and expats are advised to contact their nearest Zambian embassy or consulate for the latest details.